Chords + Lyrics | Honky Tonk Women

 Gimme, gimme, gimme the honky tonk blues.

 What you see above, using chords and lyrics, is a simplified version of Honky Tonk Women.
-Perfectly naming every chord in the song would quickly get out of hand, so it’s better to keep things straightforward.
+Accurately naming every chord in the song would quickly get out of hand, so it’s better to keep things straightforward.

 | G | G | C F/A | C |